gptsheet Documentation

 Setup

-- Find your Customer ID (10-digit number with no hyphens, top-right of the Ads UI).
+- Find your Customer ID (10-digit number, top-right of the Ads UI — paste without hyphens).

-client_email→ access level Standard or Read-only. - Paste customer ID + developer token + JSON → Connect.
+- Paste Customer ID + Developer Token → Save changes.
 If you're calling from a manager (MCC) account, also fill

 login_customer_id.